 The secondary outcome measure was whether a student had signed up for at least one society, either at the Welcome Fair or later in the year (data was collected in July 2017).
 Again, this data was provided by KCLSU who record all sign-ups to student societies throughout the year.

 We found that the messages did make students significantly more likely to attend the Welcome Fair, although the most effective message appears to depend on student characteristics.

 Looking across all students, the messages centred on belonging had the greatest impact on attendance, resulting in a 6 per cent increase.
 Employability messages, in contrast, increased attendance by just over 5 per cent, and the increase was not significant at conventional levels.

 However, this trend was not true across groups.
-We conducted separate analyses for students in ACORN groups 1-3 which we used to define non-WP students, students in ACORN groups 4 and 5 which we used to define WP students, and students without an ACORN grouping within KCL’s record (many of these will be international students).
+We conducted separate analyses for students in ACORN groups 1-3 which we used to define non-WP students, students in ACORN groups 4 and 5 which we used to define WP students, and students without an ACORN grouping within King’s record (these will be mainly international students).

-Amongst non-WP students, the employability messages were the most effective and increased attendance by 9 per cent, whilst the belonging messages only increased attendance by 3 per cent which was not significant at conventional levels.
+Among non-WP students, the employability messages were the most effective and increased attendance by 9 per cent, while the belonging messages only increased attendance by 3 per cent which was not significant at conventional levels.

-Amongst WP students, the belonging message appears to be more effective indicating an increase in attendance of nearly 5 per cent, whilst attendance amongst WP students in the employability group in fact had lower attendance than those in the control group (who had not received any messages at all).
+Among WP students, the belonging message appears to be more effective indicating an increase in attendance of nearly 5 per cent, while attendance among WP students in the employability group in fact had lower attendance than those in the control group (who had not received any messages at all).
 It is worth noting that these changes are not significant at conventional levels, but this will be partly due to the smaller sample of WP students.

 This trial has several important lessons for approaches to student engagement.
 Firstly, it demonstrates that text messages to students can be an effective mechanism for increasing engagement, both for one-off events (such as the Welcome Fair) and for harder to shift outcomes such as participation in clubs and societies.